 Our Sea Change campaign to protect marine animals from fishing litter, such as abandoned or discarded nets and lines, has been very busy in the last few weeks.
 So, we thought we would give you a quick update!

 Chiara Vitali, Sea Change Campaigns Manager on BBC Countryfile

 You may have seen us on BBC Countryfile talking about the issue of fishing litter and its impact on animals.
 We highlighted the great work our partners Fathoms Free and Neptune’s Army of Rubbish Cleaners are doing to remove litter.
 We also called for more research and government action.
 Watch our interview at 30mins 53 seconds.

 Graham Doswell, small scale fisherman, winner of the 2016 Sea Change Champion Award

-Nominations for our Sea Champion Change Award are now open!
+Nominations for our Sea Change Champion Award are now open!
 Do you know any individuals or organisations in the fishing industry who are helping to keep our seas free of fishing litter?
 Why not nominate them and celebrate their efforts to make a difference for our wonderful marine wildlife?
-Click here to nominate someone.
+Nominate a Sea Change Champion.

 Guidance to reduce fishing litter